paolo7/ISWC2019-code/README.md

 plt.show()
 ```

-#### Inspecting schemas and rules.

-Sets of inference rules are obtained from rule files, these randomly generated rule files are created on demand whenever experiments are run and reused if the same configuration of rules is reused.
-After running an experiment for the first time, rule files can be found in folder `Experiment\chasebench\GPPG\`.
-Schemas are generated using these rulesets and are not saved to file.

-To inspect schemas, rules, and the corresponding effect of computing a schema expansion, you can do the following:

-Place a breakpoint in the method `evaluatePerformanceIteration` (line 184 of `GeneratorUtil.java`) and run the experiment in debug mode.
-Then, once execution stops on this breakpoint, create the following new watch expressions:
-* `rules` this object contains the list of rules used for the schema expansion
-* `schema.pretty_print_string()` this is a string representation of (1) the schema graph, (2) its existential constraints, if any, and (3) the SHACL representation of this graph.
-For simplicity, the no-literal set is not modelled as a separate object.
-Instead, each variable will be displayed with a `+` or a `-` symbol next to it.
-Variables with a `-` symbol are included in the no-literal set, while the ones with a `+` are not.

-To view the new schema graph and no-literal set after a basic schema expansion, place a breakpoint at line 189 (at line `int newschemaSize = newPredicates.size();`) and watch expression `newPredicates`.
-To view the set of `retained_constraints`, place a breakpoint at line 195 (at line `long time2 = new Date().getTime();`) and watch expression `retained_constraints`.

-Note: if you want to see existential constraints, run the second experiment in debug mode, and place the breakpoint to view the schema after the first configuration is complete (as the first configuration has no existential constraints).

-Note: debug interruptions to inspect schema and rules do not stop the timer that calculates algorithm performance.
-So if you interrupt the execution, the final experiment results will not be correct.

 #### Experiment configuration

 You can easily fine tune the experiments by changing the parameters inside methods `experiment_1_critical_and_score_scalability_comparision()` and `experiment_2_different_scalability_with_existentials()`.
 The parameters you can change are the following: